CloudKlass/Azure-Admin/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 In this task, you want to control network traffic between the perimeter subnet and the internal core services subnet.
 A virtual network appliance will be installed in the core services subnet and all traffic should be routed there.

-1. Search for select the `CoreServicesVnet`.
+1. Search for and then select the `CoreServicesVnet`.

 1. Select **Subnets** and then **+ Subnet**.
 Be sure to click **+Add** on completion to **Save** your changes.